KXEX

-KXEX (1550 kHz) is a commercial AM radio station broadcasting a talk radio format branded as "TalkRadio 1550".
-Licensed to Fresno, California, the station serves the Fresno metropolitan area of Central California.
-The station is owned by Bendita Eucaristia Radio, Inc. The radio studios and offices are on West Olive Avenue in Fresno.
+KXEX (1550 kHz) is a commercial radio station broadcasting a talk radio format branded as "TalkRadio 1550".
+Licensed to Fresno, California, the station serves the Fresno metropolitan area.
+KXEX is owned by Bendita Eucaristia Radio, Inc, its studios and offices are on West Olive Avenue in Fresno.

-By day, KXEX is powered at 5,000 watts.
-But at night, to protect other stations on 1550 AM, a clear channel frequency, KXEX reduces power to 2,500 watts.
-It uses a directional antenna with a four-tower array.
-The transmitter is on Garfield Avenue near McKinley Avenue on Fresno's west side.
+By day, KXEX is powered at 5,000 watts, at night it reduces power to 2,500 watts to protect other stations on 1550 AM, a clear channel frequency.
+KXEX uses a directional antenna with a four-tower array, its transmitter is on Garfield Avenue near McKinley Avenue on Fresno's west side.

 Programming

 KXEX airs a mix of local and nationally syndicated conservative talk shows.
 National hosts include Hugh Hewitt, Dan Bongino, Charlie Kirk, Brian Kilmeade and Bill O'Reilly.
 General manager Guillermo Moreno hosts a local talk show in afternoon drive time.
 Actor and former Fresno Mayor Alan Autry hosts a midday show.
 Most hours begin with an update from Fox News Radio.